 AMAANA

-American Muslims for Accessibility, Advocacy, and Nurturing Acceptance
+AMAANA stands for: American Muslims for Accessibility, Advocacy, and Nurturing Acceptance

 Acceptance & Accessibility For All.

-AMAANA is a Muslim community center aiming to support the needs of Louisiana Muslim families with disabilities; through Acceptance, meaningful Accessibility, ongoing Advocacy in partnership with local Muslim and disability organizations.
+Our Mission: to support the needs of Louisiana Muslim families with disabilities; through Acceptance, meaningful Accessibility, ongoing Advocacy in partnership with local Muslim and disability organizations.

 What We Offer